nuno1212s/febft/NOTES.md

 * `PRE-PREPARE` messages include the request bodies, rather than just their hash digests
-    + clients should maintain a separate sequence number used to discard requests that have already been processed, the operation id as used in BFT-SMaRt
+    + TODO: clients should maintain a separate sequence number used to discard requests that have already been processed, the operation id as used in BFT-SMaRt
         - use operation id in place of prng?